victorrgez/terraform/README.md

 To Do:
-- [ ] Make GCS bucket public for LB to work
+- [ ] Try one last time GCS Public with IAM binding instead of policy
 - [ ] Comment migs_and_loadbalancers.tf
 - [ ] Understand more in depth all the component of migs_and_loadbalancers.
 Url map, proxy, etc..
-- [ ] Deploy image on CloudRun
 - [ ] Create DNS record for Load Balancer
 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module